alexkadis/alexkadis-com/resume.md

 nav_title: Resume
 ---

-Software project manager with significant accomplishments in technology training, multi-stakeholder budgeting, database administration, coordination and implementation of technology projects, developer/vendor management, and effective multi-channel communication.
+IT project manager with significant accomplishments in technology training, multi-stakeholder budgeting, database administration, coordination and implementation of technology projects, developer/vendor management, and effective multi-channel communication.

 Open to opportunities in Denver, Boulder, and Cleveland.